nicholashibberd/bouncing-vim/README.md

 * allow people with different experiences to pair program proficiently and pleasantly

-It supports temporary installation of the vim plugins by taking advantage of pathogen - useful for pairing sessions.
+It supports temporary installation of the Vim plugins by taking advantage of pathogen - useful for pairing sessions.

 Credits are currently given in the form of links to the original source.